SED Analysis of 13 Spectroscopically Confirmed Galaxies at z$\simeq$6 to Constrain UV-Slope, Model Dust Attenuation and Escape Fractions: Overview of Extant Galaxy Data Used

-Since CIGALE provides SED models into the observed infrared regime, we searched the \textit{Herschel} archive for images on the seven blue galaxies to constrain their dust content.
-In the region of the SDF where \textit{Herschel} made observations, the far-IR images from available bands are not deep enough to constrain thermal dust emission, and none of our 47 SDF galaxies are significantly detected in the far-infrared.
-Hence, no far-IR flux data could be used due to the shallow depth of the Herschel images.
+Since CIGALE provides SED models into the observed infrared regime, we searched the \textit{Herschel} archive for images of the galaxies to possibly constrain their dust content.
+In the region of the SDF containing our \textbf{13} galaxies, extant \textit{Herschel} far-IR observations are too shallow for robust detections of any of our sample galaxies.
+Hence, we have no far-IR data to place further constraints on thermal dust emission in our CIGALE modeling.

-Deep observations as part of the Subaru WFCAM Large Area Survey (LAS) or the Ultra Deep Survey (UDS) \citep{Lawrence2007} observed the 7 blue SDF galaxies in the K-band and provided K-band flux measurement or upper limits.
-In those cases, the blue-$\beta$ galaxies have 5--6 independent flux measurements, and possibly one more in the K-band that can be used for SED modeling, which helps to better constrain the range of implied physical parameters allowed by the CIGALE models.
-For the 60 remaining SDF galaxies without HST WFC3 images and not analyzed by \citetalias{Jiang2020}, 14 galaxies did not have near-IR K-band measurements and so could not be meaningfully modeled.
-An additional 5 galaxies only had one reliable flux measurement, so they were also omitted.
-As a consequence, 47 galaxies could be modeled by CIGALE out of the total sample of 67 SDF galaxies.